Dorados de Tijuana

 Club Dorados de Tijuana, also known as Dorados de Tijuana or simply Dorados, was a professional club football Mexico subsidiary of the Dorados de Sinaloa.

 History

-The team was bought by the Dorados de Sinaloa end of 2005; previous eleventh was known simply as the Club Tijuana.
+The team was bought by the Dorados de Sinaloa end of 2005; previous eleventh was known simply as Club Tijuana, not to be confused with the current Club Tijuana Xoloitzcuintles de Caliente.
 The team had a bad season and dragged the problem of percentage of the old franchise, so it was relegated to Segunda División de México, before being transferred to the city of Mazatlan and being renamed Dorados de Mazatlán.

 Stadium

-Previous Teams
+Previous teams

 The following teams were once in Tijuana and how disappeared since their franchise was purchased or relegated to Segunda División de México: